USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/commands/manual.md

 <div id="info-alerts-2" class="highlighted highlighted--note">
 <div class="highlighted__body" markdown="1">
-`apropos` helps you find commands related to a specific keyword by searching the short descriptions in the [man page](#using-the-man-command) database.
+`apropos` helps you find commands related to a specific keyword by searching the short descriptions in the [man page](#what-is-the-command-manual) database.
-It is useful when you **don’t remember the exact command name** but know a relevant term. *This allows you to quickly identify relevant commands and decide which one to explore further using man <command>.*
+It is useful when you **don’t remember the exact command name** but know a relevant term. *This allows you to quickly identify relevant commands and decide which one to explore using `man` pages.*
 </div></div>

 If you’re unsure which command to use for a task, try: